TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 </br>

 > _Why did we go with such a heuristic?
 Why was the factor --> 2 * Number of CPU cores?
-Why was it not a static thread pool?_  I'll answer these questions now
+Why was it not a static thread pool?_  I'll answer these questions here

 </br>